 2. Use Books for Language - Reading stories is an excellent way to incorporate language into a fun activity.
 Ask questions about the pictures, the story, and the characters.
-Even very young children can identify colors, gender, words, or concepts (e.g. the boy that is the tallest/shortest) by pointing to pictures.
-Have children predict what is going to happen next throughout the story.
+Even very young children can identify colours, gender, words, or concepts (e.g. the boy that is the tallest/shortest) by pointing to pictures.
+Ask the children to predict what is going to happen next throughout the story.
 After finishing the book, review what happened in the story.

-3. Create Situations that Promote Language - Favorite toys, clothes, and foods can motivate young children to use language.
-Store favorite items in eye sight, but out of reach, so children have to use their words to request the items.
+3. Create Situations that Promote Language - Favourite toys, clothes, and foods can motivate young children to use language.
+Store favourite items in eye sight, but out of reach, so children have to use their words to request the items.

 5. Find Time to Communicate – Many children like being entertained by technology, but opportunities for communication are lost when families spend a good deal of time watching television and playing video games.
 Turn off the television during meals and refrain from using portable video games in the car.
 Time spent together at the dinner table and in the car are wonderful opportunities for learning about a child’s day and increasing communication and language skills.